AviatrixSystems/Docs/HowTos/copilot_getting_started.rst

 7. Click **Migrate**.

-    The data migration may take a few hours for small environments and a few days for large environments.
+    Migrating CoPilot data may take a few hours for small environments and a few days for large environments.
+Environments with 500 GB of data may take 3 to 4 days to complete data migration.
 If you use your *old copilot* during the migration process, changes you make there will NOT be updated on the *new copilot*.
+The netflow and syslog data sent by your Aviatrix gateways is now being sent to your *new copilot*.

+8.  **If data migration succeeds (Migration Complete):**

-    After the data is migrated, you will see a Migration Complete message.
+    If all data indices migrate successfully, you will get a Migration Complete message.
+Go to step 10 to verify data migration.

+9.  **If data migration fails (**Migration Failed**):**

+    If one or more data indices do not migrate, you will get a Migration Failed message followed by a list of failed indices in the error message.

+    If you decide the indices that failed to migrate are not important (for example, they are very old records you no longer need), you can choose to use the *new copilot*.
+In this case, go to step 10 to verify the important data you want is indeed in your *new copilot* before deleting your *old copilot*.

+    If you decide you want to retry the data migration, contact Aviatrix Support.

+    If you decide to cancel the data migration and continue to use your *old copilot*, do the following:

+    a.
+At the applicable CSP portal for the *new copilot*, stop the instance/virtual machine.
+    b.
+Turn on the Task Server on your *old copilot* (CoPilot > Settings > Services > Task Server).
+    c.
+Configure your controller to send netflow data to your *old copilot* (Controller > Settings > Logging > Netflow Agent.
+See "Enable Netflow for CoPilot FlowIQ Data" for details.
+    d.
+Configure your controller to send syslog data to your *old copilot*(Controller > Settings > Logging > Remote Syslog.
+See "Enable Syslog for CoPilot Security Audit Data" for details.
+    e.
+At the applicable CSP portal for the *old copilot* VM, you can remove the access rules that were added to open TCP ports 9200 and 443 from *new copilot* source IP.

-8.  (**Verify data migration**) To verify the data are migrated on the *new copilot*:
+10. (**Verify data migration**) To verify the data are migrated on the *new copilot*:

     -   Navigate to the Settings > Index Management page and verify all indexes are visible.
     -   Navigate to the CoPilot functional screens and verify you can see your configuration data for notifications, alerts, anomalies, threat IPs, GeoBlocking, and other configurations.

-9.  (**Post-migration tasks**) After your new instance is running with your migrated data intact, you can perform the following tasks:
+11. (**Post-migration tasks**) After your *new copilot* is running with your migrated data intact, you can perform the following tasks:

     -   On your *new copilot*, if you use your own SSL certificate (rather than the CoPilot self signed certificate), update the DNS servers associated with your certificate in Settings > Configuration.
     -   On your *old copilot*, release the license in Settings > Licensing by clicking the **RESET** button.
-    -   Delete your old copilot and associated cloud resources:
+    -   Delete your *old copilot* and associated cloud resources:
         -   EIP
         -   Access/security groups
         -   Disks/Volumes
         -   VM/Instance
-    -   On your Aviatrix Controller, update the CoPilot association (Controller > Settings > CoPilot) to point to your *new copilot*.
+    -   On your Aviatrix Controller, verify that the CoPilot association (Controller > Settings > CoPilot) is pointing to your *new copilot*.
 If you used the controller UI to launch your *new copilot*, this was automatically done for you.

 .. |gcp_copilot_1| image:: copilot_getting_started_media/gcp_copilot_1.png
    :scale: 50%